Job Details

 o Travel significant distances on a daily basis

-o Maintains, dispenses, stores controlled substances and associated records as required
+o Accurately maintain, dispense, store, and distribute controlled substances and associated records as required

 o Prepare and deliver investigational drugs per research protocols

-o Participate in audits and inspections which support regulatory and compliance standards
+o Participate in facility environmental monitoring, audits, inspections, and other quality assurance/quality improvement activities which support regulatory and compliance standards

 o Effectively communicate with other pharmacy team members, physicians, nurses and other healthcare professionals, health-system employees, patients, families, and visitors